Skip to Main Content

 What is not included in the search?

-The Research Assistant pulls results from the Central Discovery Index (CDI), but not all databases are included.
+The Search Assistant AI tool pulls results from the Central Discovery Index (CDI), but not all databases are included.
 The following are excluded:

 • APA PsycNet